Ajay-2k3/Ajay-2k3/README.md

 `Admin` · `Technician` · `End User` · `Inventory Manager`

-I worked on REST APIs, authentication-related backend workflows, application data, PostgreSQL/Supabase optimization, debugging, and system performance.
+I worked on REST APIs, authentication-related backend workflows, application data, PostgreSQL/Supabase optimization, debugging, and system performance — see Experience below for the measured impact of this work.

-**Measured during project work**

-`~760 ms → ~490 ms` API response time
-`≈ 35%` response improvement
-`≈ 40%` database latency reduction under tested load
-`500+` street-light nodes represented in the system

 **Stack**